Gen711/Fall18/mapping.md

 > Install LinuxBrew like you have every other week!

-> Install the following software packages: `gcc samtools bedtools rna-star bcftools sratoolkit`
+> Install the following software packages: `gcc samtools bedtools rna-star bcftools vcftools sratoolkit`

 >Download data